 Keep in mind, if your employer offers a free match on your investments, you definitely want to take advantage of this match ASAP.
 It is essentially free money!

 Investing can change your financial future for the better.
 You don’t need a lot of money to start investing.
 In some cases, you only need a few dollars to get started.

 Of course, you might have a goal of increasing your investments over the long term.
 But don’t let limited resources stop you from building your long-term wealth.

-1. First know about the various types of investing
+1. Learn about the different types of investments

-There are many types of investing, and it's important that new investors understand all of them.
+There are many different types of investments, and it’s important that new investors understand all of them.
 Then you can choose the options that are best for you when you create your investment portfolio and financial plan.

 Here’s a list of some of the types of investments you’ll encounter as you make financial choices:

 Individual stocks are shares of a company you can buy and have partial ownership.